 2.6.2 In 2000 a small event was organised in Zionshill Copse aiming to inform local people about the importance of woodland management and conservation.
 Since then the Community Woodfair has grown in size and now attracts over 2000 people a year.
 The Woodfair is free and open to everyone and attracts over 50 exhibitors demonstrating traditional woodland crafts, from hurdle making, pole lathes and oak shingles to pimp making.
 Local conservation and charities groups such as Hampshire Bat Group and Hampshire Butterfly Group along with many others attend to raise the importance of these species and why woodland management is so important.
 Many of the activities are aimed to encourage children to 'have a go' and interact with the environment.
 Since the Woodfair began in 2000 it is estimated that over 29,000 people have attended this event.
 Due to the Covid 19 pandemic, no Woodfair was held in 2020 or 2021.
-The event is sadly no longer expected to return for its 20th year but we will be looking to run a number of smaller events to target local audiences.
+The event will no longer return but we will be looking to run a number of smaller events to target local audiences.